-A candidate can withdraw their nomination by application to the Electoral Officer up to the close of nominations i.e. 12 noon, Friday 16 August 2019.
+A candidate can withdraw their nomination by application to the Electoral Officer up to the close of nominations i.e. 12 noon, Friday 12 August 2022.

 Candidates cannot strategically or politically withdraw their nomination once nominations have closed.
 Candidates may only withdraw after the close of nominations for medical reasons, i.e. incapacity.

-A medical certificate must be provided for a withdrawal notice to be accepted by the Electoral Officer.
-An application can be made by a candidate or an agent on their behalf.
+A medical certificate must be provided for a withdrawal notice to be accepted by the Electoral Officer after the close of nominations.
+An application can be made by a candidate or an agent on their behalf, and must be signed by a Solicitor or Justice of the Peace.